Shakespeare in the Park: The Tempest

-Presented by Wheaton College Arena Theater and Wheaton Park District
+Shakespeare in the Park performances are produced through cooperative efforts by Wheaton College Arena Theater and Wheaton Park District.

-Felicia Bertch is always delighted to return to The Park having had the honor of playing Rosalind in As You Like It, Jacquenetta in Love’s Labour’s Lost, and Helena in A Midsummer Night’s Dream.
+Felicia Bertch is delighted to return to The Park and play this bucket list role!
+Past Wheaton Shakespeare in the Park roles have included Rosalind in As You Like It, Jacquenetta in Love’s Labour’s Lost, Helena in A Midsummer Night’s Dream, and Verges in last year’s Much Ado.
 Felicia holds a BA in English from Wheaton College and an MFA in Acting from The University of South Carolina.
 She studied physical theater arts in Paris and has lived and worked professionally as an actor, clown and model all over the country.
-Felicia has taught, directed and choreographed at various institutions, including Wheaton College, The University of South Carolina, The University of Chicago and Columbia College as well as in Tanzania, East Africa.
-She is currently on faculty in the Theatre Arts Department at The University of Texas in Arlington.
+She is currently on faculty and the Head of the BFA Performance Program in the Theatre Arts Department at The University of Texas at Arlington.
 She is rarely bored.
-Special thanks, as always, to Andy and Mark.
-Shout out to the Special Sauce: Heidi.
-And a little crumb to the lackey: Emma.feliciabertch.com
+For Michael, who has lived each day with inspiring curiosity. www.feliciabertch.com

 Nolan Carter graduated from Wheaton College in 2014.
 While a student Nolan was heavily involved in Arena Theater and the Conservatory of Music, where he studied voice under Mezzo-Soprano Sarah Holman.
 He was privileged to appear in Romeo and Juliet, The Secret Garden and The Tender Land in principal roles for the Arena mainstage season.
 Since leaving Wheaton, Nolan has performed in some of Chicago’s premiere vocal groups such as Schola Antiqua, Bella Voce, Third Coast Baroque, The Rookery and Chicago Bach Ensemble.
 He also starred in his first film, Cooke Concrete, an independent feature directed by Ian Martin, which was released last July.
 Nolan will begin his Master’s in Vocal Performance at the University of Notre Dame in the fall.

-Jeff Cribbs* is thrilled to be returning to Shakespeare in the Park after playing Orsino in Twelfth Night and Oberon in A Midsummer Night’s Dream.
+Jeff Cribbs* (Caliban) is back for more Shakespeare in the Park after playing Benedick in Much Ado About Nothing, Orsino in Twelfth Night and Oberon in A Midsummer Night’s Dream.
 Regional theater credits include the roles of Harker in Dracula at Actors Theater of Louisville; Bob Cratchit in A Christmas Carol at Denver Center (5x!); Jonathon in Wintertime at The Guthrie Theater; Orlando in As You Like It and Tony in You Can’t Take It With You at Great Lakes Theater Festival; Lysimachus in Pericles at The Shakespeare Theater; a season on the road and in New York City with the Acting Company as Hastings / Richmond in Richard III and Heart in Murder By Poe!; Antipholus of Syracuse in The Comedy of Errors at Shakespeare Santa Cruz; Harry in Morning Star at Kansas City Repertory Theater; Lancelot Gobbo in The Merchant of Venice at Utah Shakespearean Festival; Agis in The Triumph of Love at the Weston Playhouse; and the title role in Peer Gynt at the Pneumatickal Theatrikal Troupe in Chicago.
-Jeff holds a BS in Chemistry from Wheaton College and an MFA in Acting and Directing.
-For Glenn Dale Miller, December 1919 – August 2017, a man who taught me much about the virtues of good work, community, and mirth.
+Jeff holds a BS in Chemistry from Wheaton College (point of interest: Prospero’s real-life dad was his mentor) and an MFA in Acting and Directing.

 David Funck has performed in original works, musicals, opera and Shakespeare, both in regional theatres and Off-Broadway in New York.
 Favorite roles include John Proctor in The Crucible, Rutledge in 1776, Narrator in Our Town, Malvolio in Twelfth Night, Jaques in As You Like It, Armado in Love’s Labour’s Lost and the Father in Sarah Ruhl’s Eurydice.
 Theatres include the Circle Repertory Company Lab, Hope Summer Repertory Theatre, and Rogue Music Theater.
 David was a founding member of “The Present Company”, a group focused on original works which went on to start “The New York International Fringe Festival” (FringeNYC).
 David is an MFA graduate of the Professional Actor Training Program at Southern Methodist University, and a graduate of Wheaton College, where he was a member of Workout.
 David works in software development, and his favorite and best known roles as a longtime Wheaton resident are Husband to writer Jennifer Grant and Father to Mia, Isabel, Ian and Theo.